Off to See the Wizard: History

 The series derived its name from the well-known song "We're Off to See the Wizard", featured in MGM's classic 1939 film The Wizard of Oz.
 Such was the popularity of the film among TV audiences by then that ABC decided to build an anthology series around it, a series which primarily showcased the first network telecasts of some of MGM's most popular recent live-action family films, much as Walt Disney had often showcased the first telecasts of his films on the Disney anthology television series.
 Animated versions of Dorothy Gale, Toto, the Scarecrow, the Tin Woodman, the Cowardly Lion, and the Wizard of Oz book-ended each episode of the series, often providing humorous introductions to the films.
 Chuck Jones, who provided the animation, served as executive producer.

-Two never-aired episodes consisted of a feature entitled High Jungle, which was scrapped after actor Eric Fleming lost his life during filming.
+A never-aired two-part episode consisted of a feature entitled High Jungle, which was scrapped after actor Eric Fleming drowned during filming.

 The series also used music from the famous MGM film.
 The opening credits featured an unseen chorus singing a stanza of "Over the Rainbow" and segued into Dorothy and her three friends singing "We're Off to See the Wizard."

 Featured films

 The series ran only an hour, so full-length films had to be split into two parts, much as Disney used to do on its television anthology series.
-Film shown on the series in order of appearance include:
+Films shown on the series in order of appearance include: